 GETTING AROUND LONDON

-Many of the best attractions are in a compact part of central London, and we have designed this itinerary so that you can walk between the sights.
+Many of the best attractions are located in a compact area of central London, and we have designed this itinerary to allow you to walk between the sights.

 Nevertheless, to see everything, you’ll need to use public transport or taxis.